Esther Ballestrino: Influence on Pope Francis

+Abduction and murder

 In December 1977, Ballestrino, along with Sisters Alice and Léonie and other Mothers of the Plaza de Mayo, prepared a request for the names of those who had disappeared and for the government to disclose their whereabouts.
 The reply was publicized in the newspaper La Nación on December 10, 1977.
 Navy Captain Alfredo Astiz had infiltrated the Mothers of the Plaza de Mayo, and the authorities moved against the ringleaders.
 Ballestrino and María Ponce de Bianco were seized by the security forces in the Church of Santa Cruz in downtown Buenos Aires.

-The women were taken to a detention centre by the Argentine security services, where they were tortured and then dropped into the sea from an aircraft whilst presumably still living, something referred to as death flight.
+The women were taken to a detention centre called The Navy Mechanics School (ESMA) by the Argentine security services, where they were tortured and then dropped into the sea from an aircraft whilst presumably still living, something referred to as a death flight.

+Testimonial accounts from her daughters provide a timeline on their exile, Ballestrino's abduction, and the eventual confirmation for her death.
+The family's efforts to recover her remains and the details surrounding her death took about 30 years due to the help of the Argentine Forensic Anthropology Team, offering closure while underscoring the brutality of Argentina's state violence.

 Search for remains

 On December 20, 1977, corpses were discovered near the bathing areas of Santa Teresita and Mar del Tuyú.
 Forensic investigations determined the cause of death to be "a crash against hard objects from great heights".
 This was concluded from the type of bone fractures that were sustained before death.
 Without further investigation, the bodies were placed in unmarked graves in the cemetery of the city of General Lavalle.
 They were to remain there for some time.

 The National Commission on the Disappearance of Persons and the Trial of the Juntas led in 1984 to the exhumation of bodies in the General Lavalle cemetery.
 The investigations revealed bones that had belonged to the bodies found on the San Bernardo and La Lucila del Mar beaches.
 This evidence was used in the trial against the Juntas by Judge Horacio Cattani.
 It was not until 2003 that further information led to more exhumations by the Argentine Forensic Anthropology Team, which identified the eight bodies, including five women who had disappeared in 1977: Ballestrino, Azucena Villaflor, María Ponce de Bianco, Angela Auad, and Sister Léonie Duquet.

 The enactment of Argentine laws known as the Ley de Punto Final and Ley de Obediencia Debida put an end to further investigation, as it was now assumed that those involved were following orders.
 Cattani had evidence that was described as "40 square meters" in 1995.

 All the bodies were reburied in the garden of the Santa Cruz church.
 The remains of Sister Alice Domon were not found and remain missing.